devanshjoshi08/RISCV-Pipeline-Research/README.md

 ### Decode

 The instruction gets cracked into its fields (opcode, funct3, funct7, rs1, rs2, rd).
-The control unit generates all the datapath signals -- what the ALU should do, whether to read/write memory, whether this is a branch or jump, etc. The immediate generator reassembles and sign-extends the immediate from whichever of the 5 RISC-V formats the instruction uses.
+The control unit generates all the datapath signals.
+The immediate generator reassembles and sign-extends the immediate from whichever of the 5 RISC-V formats the instruction uses.
 Meanwhile, the register file reads rs1 and rs2.

 The register file includes a write-through bypass.
-If writeback is writing to register x3 in the exact same cycle that decode is reading x3, the regfile forwards the write data directly instead of returning the stale value.
-This was originally a bug -- the third instruction in a dependent sequence would silently read a register that hadn't been committed yet -- and the bypass turned out to be the cleanest fix compared to adding a dedicated WB-to-ID forwarding stage.
+If writeback is writing to a register in the exact same cycle that decode is reading it, the regfile forwards the write data directly instead of returning the stale value.
+This was originally a bug where the third instruction in a dependent sequence would silently read a register that hadn't been committed yet, and the bypass turned out to be the cleanest fix.

 ### Execute